grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/02 Running browser tests.md

 ---
-title: 'Running xk6-browser'
+title: 'Running browser tests'
-excerpt: 'Follow along to learn how to run xk6-browser test, interact with elements on the page, wait for page navigation, write assertions and run both browser-level and protocol-level tests in a single script.'
+excerpt: 'Follow along to learn how to run a browser test, interact with elements on the page, wait for page navigation, write assertions and run both browser-level and protocol-level tests in a single script.'
 ---

 Follow along to learn how to: